rkotze/rkotze.github.io/_posts/2019-12-18-jwt-apollo-server-graphql.md

 ## Getting started

 I will be starting from a point where you have set up a Node server using Express and [Apollo Server](https://www.apollographql.com/docs/apollo-server/){:target="\_blank" rel="noopener"}.
-Here is a list of npm packages to install:
+Part **two** of this tutorial, [send JWT tokens from client to GraphQL server](/coding/send-jwt-client-apollo-graphql)

 Steps: